Zarathustra2/ResizingVec/README.md

 -  each data has a unique integer id
 -  the ids (numbers) are clustered

-The underlying data structured looks as following:
+The underlying data structures is as follows:
 ```rust
 struct ResizingVec<T> {
     vec: Vec<Option<T>>,